-The newly introduced ensemble games are a variant of voting games \cite{osborne1994course}, hence we can use the \textit{Expected Marginal Contributions (EMC)} approximation \cite{fatima2008linear}.
-This procedure sums the expected marginal contributions of a model to fixed size ensembles -- it is summarized with pseudo-code by Algorithm \ref{alg:shapley_approximation_algorithm}.
+The ensemble games introduced above are a variant of voting games \cite{osborne1994course}, hence we can use the \textit{Expected Marginal Contributions (EMC)} approximation \cite{fatima2008linear}.
+This procedure sums the expected marginal contributions of a model to fixed size ensembles -- it is described in the pseudo-code Algorithm \ref{alg:shapley_approximation_algorithm}.

-The algorithm iterates over the individual model weights and initializes the approximate Shapley values as zeros (lines 1-2).
+The algorithm iterates over the individual model weights and initializes Shapley values as zeros (lines 1-2).
 For each ensemble size it calculates the expected contribution of the model to the ensemble.
-This expected contribution is the probability that classifier becomes the marginal voter.
-These marginal contributions are added to the approximate Shapley value of the model (lines 3-8).
-Using this voting game specific Shapley value approximation technique takes $\mathcal{O}(m^2)$ time.
+This expected contribution is the probability that a classifier becomes the marginal voter.
+These marginal contributions are added to the approximate Shapley value (lines 3-8).
+Using this Shapley value approximation technique takes $\mathcal{O}(m^2)$ time.
 However, it is the most accurate Shapley value approximation technique in terms of absolute error of the Shapley value estimates \cite{fatima2008linear}.